eharmon/rom_fiend/README.md

 It supports most commonly used ROMs for 68k and Old World PowerPC Macs, including NuBus and System ROMs in various capabilities.

+New World ROMs are also detected but cannot be parsed yet.

 ## Installation
 For a basic installataion, copy "Mac ROM.tcl" to your Hex Fiend template library.